Grading Syllabus | Taekwondo4Fitness | Martial Arts

 • Two breaking tests; the candidate has a free choice (note age) different techniques must be shown.

-• theory; Theory (Korean and German names of the techniques and exercises shown, competition rules (full contact and forms) and technical principles)
+• theory; Theory (Korean and English/German names of the techniques and exercises shown, competition rules (full contact and forms) and technical principles)

 2nd Kup (red or brown belt)